TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkHandling/Tutorials/CustomLinkBrowser.rst

 ..  todo: Mention LinkFactory for v12 and other calling API for v11

-The link builder must be registered in the :file:`ext_localconf.php`, so that the correct link builder for the new type to be determined by the calling API:
+The link builder must be registered in :file:`ext_localconf.php`, so that the correct link builder for the new type can be determined by the calling API:

 ..  code-block:: php
     :caption: EXT:examples/ext_localconf.php (Excerpt)